simgrid/simgrid/docs/source/app_s4u.rst

    :end-before: init-end
    :dedent: 4

-You then start all communications that should occur concurrently with :cpp:func:`s4u::Mailbox::put_async() <simgrid::s4u::Mailbox::put_async>`.
+Then, you start all the communications that should occur concurrently with :cpp:func:`s4u::Mailbox::put_async() <simgrid::s4u::Mailbox::put_async>`.
 Finally, the actor waits for the completion of all of them at once with